Today I am dissecting Dysbiocide. And dang I’m excited about it!

 French Tarragon (Artemisia dracunculus) (leaf), Indian Tinospora (Tinospora cordifolia) (stem & root), Horsetail (Equisetum arvense) (whole herb), Thyme (Thymus vulgaris) (leaf), Pau D’ Arco (Tabebuia impetiginosa) (inner bark), Stinging Nettle Extract (Urtica dioica) (root), Olive (Olea europaea) (leaf)

-Because they use different (complimentary) ingredients, Dysbioicide and FC Cidal are typically recommended together.
+Because they use different (complimentary) ingredients, Dysbioicide and FC Cidal are typically taken together.

 One study has tested the effectiveness of these supplements.
-The combination of Dysbiocide and FC-Cidal (two capsules of each, twice a day) taken for 4 weeks was found to be as effective as rifaximin for treating SIBO.
+The combination of Dysbiocide and FC-Cidal (two capsules of each, twice a day) taken for 4 weeks may be as effective as rifaximin for treating SIBO.

 Because they mention rifaximin only (not neomycin), I do wonder if this protocol is effective for methane-dominant SIBO?